vexcub/vexcub/README.md

 if u whisper me to promo im blocking u. im already in a party and not looking to leave it

+IDK HOW TO MAKE THIS PRETTY!
+IF U HAVE TIPS WHISPER OR LEAVE A MESSAGE IN MY ATA TY

 [rentry](https://rentry.co/blitzfizz)   [pronouns](https://pronouns.cc/@vexcub)  [ata](https://vexcub.atabook.org/)